HomeSellingExpert brand logo

 Before the auction, carry out your valuation to work out what you think the property is worth.
 Once you know what the property is worth, establish the highest price you’d be willing to pay for it.

 After that, the advice is simple.
 Don’t offer more than that figure.
-This is the most common mistake that buyers make at auction!
+This is one of the most costly mistakes that buyers make at auction!

 2.2.
 Do your research on the auction house and auction process